Dromader2137/parsec-engine/README.md

 ## TODO

+- [ ] Proper gpu buffer allocator that generates the buffers on the gpu and not cpu !!!!!!!!
 - [x] Timing resource (delta time, uptime, etc)
 - [ ] ECS&Resources integration tests
 - [ ] Textures